bbcf/bs/doc/source/installation.rst

 Database
 ''''''''
-By default, bs works on a SQLite database which is good for development, you must use another backend to use it i production.
+By default, bs works on a SQLite database which is good for development, you must use another backend to use it in production, and install the requirements (easy_insall psycopg2 with postgresql for instance)

 '''''''''''''
 Customization